 The first stem that develops from a seed arises from the epicotyl, an embryonic shoot within the seed.

 The plant stem including its outermost bark has multiple uses ranging from logs, firewood, lumber, source of pulp for paper making, source of food, fiber, medicine, latex, tannin, dye and many more.
-It is also the most widely used part of the plant for asexual or vegetative propagation through various methods such as by stem cuttings, air layering or marcotting and other forms of layering, budding, and grafting.
+It is also the most widely used part for asexual or vegetative plant propagation.

 In plant growth and development, the plant stem performs the following functions: